Technology Initiative Grant Program

 Step 1.
-Submit a Letter of Intent (LOI)
+Submit a Pre-Application (formerly Letter of Intent)

-The TIG application process begins with the submission of a brief (2-5 page) letter of intent (LOI) to apply for funding.
-The submission of a LOI enables a prospective applicant to get feedback on their project idea.
-We will invite full proposals for those projects that have a reasonable chance of success in the grant competition process based on LSC’s analysis of the information provided in the LOI.
+The TIG application process begins with the submission of a brief pre-application (formerly a letter of intent) in GrantEase.
+The submission of a pre-application enables a prospective grantee to get feedback on their project idea.
+We invite full proposals for those projects that have a reasonable chance of success in the grant competition process based on LSC’s analysis of the information provided in the pre-application.
 Prospective applicants are encouraged to contact TIG staff with any questions or to get information about prior TIG projects.